GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### Configuring Emacs

 To pass captured items to Emacs we define two custom org-protocol:// subprotocols:
-- `capture-ubiquity` - custom supbrotocol name used to pass plain UTF-8 text.
+- `capture-ishell` - custom supbrotocol name used to pass plain UTF-8 text.
 - `capture-html` - custom subprotocol name used to process HTML (it is actually defined by [org-protocol-capture-html](https://github.com/alphapapa/org-protocol-capture-html) library which is included in &rho;Emacs installed with `org-protocol` option).